-- Open.Lease MUST be set to NULL. - Open.IsResilient MUST be set to FALSE. - Open.ResilientOpenTimeout MUST be set to 0. - Open.LockSequenceArray: Each element of Open.LockSequenceArray MUST be initialized to empty.
+- Open.Lease MUST be set to NULL.

+- Open.IsResilient MUST be set to FALSE.

+- Open.ResilientOpenTimeout MUST be set to 0.

+- Each entry of Open.LockSequenceArray MUST be initialized as follows:

+- Set Valid to FALSE.

 If the server implements the SMB 3.x dialect family, the server MUST initialize the following: